jaipandya/SublimeTutor/tutorial/chapter_2_3.md

 And this one falls in a similar bucket.ljsad kjhsadf asdlkfjasd lkjasd f
 ```

-Create a new file with `^ + N`, copy and paste the contents of this file and
+Create a new file with `Ctrl + N`, copy and paste the contents of this file and
 then delete all the lines one by one using the shortcuts you learned in this
 chapter.